fungizhang/TNDC/README.md

 ## The Table of Contents

-:wink: If Twin-sight is helpful to you, please star this repo.
+:wink: If TNDC is helpful to you, please star this repo.
 Thanks! :hugs:
 - [:grimacing: Dependencies and installation](#grimacing-dependencies-and-installation)
 - [:partying\_face: How to run](#partying_face-how-to-run)
 - [:evergreen\_tree: Detail of our method](#evergreen_tree-detail-of-twin-sight)